marcottelab/akhmetov-2016/Readme.md

 # DNA information storage

-This repository contains code pertaining to research for the Biorxiv paper by Akhmetov A *et al.* 2016.

 The main goal of the research was to design and implement a scheme for encoding digital information into DNA.
 This repository includes:

 * Codec for reading and writing DNA-encoded data.